ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/6_UserInput.md

 We'll use keyboard events for this, there's actually 3 types

  * **Key Pressed**: This event triggers once on the exact frame that you press the key
- * **Key Released**: This event triggers once on the exact frame that you release the key
+ * **Key Up**: This event triggers once on the exact frame that you release the key (This used to be called Released, I like the old name better)
  * **Key Down**: This event triggers every frame that the key is held down (if I was naming this, I probably would have said Key Held instead but yoyogames didn't ask me)

 We're going to be simulating vertical movement by repeatedly adjusting our y value a little bit at a time.
 Which event type do you think we should use?